 The Linux Foundation Research aims to provide objective and useful insights that will lead to better decisions in the field of open source collaboration.
 This will be possible through a series of research projects and related content that Linux Foundation Research will use, taking advantage of their vast repository of data, tools and communities.

 The Foundation continues its mission to collectively build the world’s leading open infrastructure.
 As such, this research programme will be a cornerstone of this vision, leveraging the Linux Foundation’s accumulated expertise, bringing together its communities and informing how open source evolves and improves over the coming decades.
-With a dedicated research organisation, the Linux Foundation will be better equipped to extract insights, trends and context that will stimulate discussions to make better decisions around open collaboration.
+With a dedicated research organization, the Linux Foundation will be better equipped to extract insights, trends and context that will stimulate discussions to make better decisions around open collaboration and open culture.